Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Method

 \subsubsection{Efficiently Labeling with Annotation Standards}

-In pursuit of efficient annotation, we introduce several annotation standards to guide annotators in delineating ellipse structures in non-contrast CT images, where we specify that \textbf{selected areas} are annotated regions and \textbf{target areas} are the regions of aortas.
+In pursuit of efficient annotation, we introduce several annotation standards to guide annotators in delineating ellipse structures in non-contrast CT images, where we specify that \textbf{selected areas} are annotated regions and \textbf{target areas} are the ideal regions representing the VS in the CT slices.

 1) \textbf{Closed Conic Section Annotation.} This entails outlining selected areas as closed conic sections, i.e., ellipses or circles.
 These closed conic sections accurately represent aortas' topologies in CT slices.
 Annotation toolkits typically offer Circle and Ellipse annotation tools, enabling annotators to efficiently mark target regions.